martabal/docker-immich/README.md

 - Ensure your container has access to the `/dev/dri` video device.

-- Add the device to your container by including the following option in your Docker run command:
+- Add the device to your container by including the following option:

-  - Docker run:
+  - Docker CLI:

     ```bash
     docker run --device=/dev/dri:/dev/dri ...
     ```

-  - Docker compose:
+  - Docker Compose:

   ```yaml
   services: